-\Elliott Weinenger, "Class and Causation in Bourdieu", forthcoming in Current Perspectives in Social Theory 21 (2001).
-VI.
-Neo-Durkheimian Class Analysis Durkheim is not generally viewed as a primary sources for class analysis.
+Andrew Sayer, The Moral Significance of Class (Cambridge University Press, 2005) V. Neo-Durkheimian Class Analysis Durkheim is not generally viewed as a primary source for class analysis.
 He hardly ever uses the term.
 Yet there are ideas within Durkheim which can be deployed as the basis for elaborating class-like concepts.
-David Grusky, a former student of Bob Hauser and a hard-core number-crunching stratification researcher, proposes to ground the concept of class within the analysis of the division of labor.
+David Grusky, a former student of Bob Hauser and a hard-core numbercrunching stratification researcher, proposes to ground the concept of class within the analysis of the division of labor.
+He argues against the general practice of class analysts to try to construct classes as large groupings of persons, and instead proposes a methodology for understanding classes as small, homogeneous "micro-classes".
 One of the issues to think about in reading his approach is whether there is any "value-added" in calling the categories he generates through this approach "classes".
-Session 12.
-11/27 Locating Class in the Division of Labor Required Readings:
+Session 11.
+11/14 Locating Class in the Division of Labor Required Readings:

-\David Grusky, Foundations of Class Analysis, chapter 5.
-"A neoDurkheimian framework for class analysis" VII.
+David Grusky, Foundations of Class Analysis, chapter 3.
+"Foundations of a neoDurkheimian class analysis" David Grusky and Kim Weeden, "Are there Social Classes?
+An Empirical Test of the Sociologsist's Favorite Concept", unpublished manuscript, 2006 Kim Weeden and David Grusky, "The Case for a New Class Map," American Journal of Sociology VI.
 The Death of Class After spending a semester deeply exploring some of the important approaches to class analysis, it may seem absurd to entertain the idea that class has become an irrelevant category of social analysis and that class analysis obscures rather than clarifies the important structural and dynamic features of contemporary society.
 Yet this is a view held by an increasing number of sociologists, and it is a view that has a certain real influence even among critical scholars.
 Jan Pakulski is a Polish-born Australian sociologist who positions himself on the left and is certainly a critic of domination, inequality and oppression, but nevertheless feels that class is dead.
 Paul Kingston, less clearly identified with critical traditions of thought, goes further and argues we are in what is tantamount to a classless society.
 Rather than dismiss these views out of hand, we should interrogate them closely.
-Session 13.
-12/4 Is Class still a central dimension of social structure?
+Session 12.
+11/21 Is Class still a central dimension of social structure?